 Sid Graham, Doris Kartinyeri, Lyn Jones, Brenda Rogerson and Evelyn Rogerson act their own stories in Why me?.

-Find a copy of "Why me? - Stories from the Stolen Generations" on DVD, BluRay or on streaming services
+Find "Why me? - Stories from the Stolen Generations" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies